othmaneechc/SpeedTransformer/README.md

 **Training**

-Use `models/lstm/lstm.py` to train an LSTM on your dataset.
+Use `models/lstm/lstm.py` to train an LSTM on your processed dataset.
 For example:

 ```bash
 python lstm.py --data_path ./data/geolife_processed.csv
 ```

-This saves the best model and also saves `scaler.joblib` / `label_encoder.joblib` for future use.
+This saves the best model and also saves `scaler.joblib` / `label_encoder.joblib` for fine-tuning and/or inference purposes.

 **Fine-tuning**

-Use `models/lstm/finetune.py` to load a pre-trained LSTM model, optionally freeze or unfreeze specific layers, and continue training on new data.
-Now it accepts command-line arguments, for example:
+Use `models/lstm/finetune.py` to load a pre-trained LSTM model, optionally you can freeze or unfreeze specific layers, and continue training on new data.
+For example:

 ```bash
 python finetune.py \